AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ##### Using `NSPredicate`

 A `NSPredicate` can be passed to `PFQuery` constructor to specify query constraints.
-Below example shows how to construct a query to fetch user media post with more than 100 likes on the post.
+Below example shows how to construct a query to fetch all instagram posts with more than 100 likes on them.

 ```swift
 // construct query